bjoleary/dxr/README.md

 ## Set up a data entry sheet for an evaluation

+Once you have your panel set up, it’s time to evaluate your first assay.

 Evaluations should be associated with an existing panel.
 The code that sets up an evaluation sheet will perform some sanity checks to make sure the evaluation is compatible with the panel.

+Two functions, `build_evaluation_sheet()` and `write_evaluation_sheet()`
+work similarly to the functions for building and writing panels above and create a template excel file you can use to record the data from your first assay evaluation.

 ``` r
 evaluation_one <-